- How is a personal menu assigned to a resident/patient?

 - How do I limit the recipes available for selection to add to a personal menu?

-- How do I print a personal menu for a resident?
+How to print a personal menu for a resident?

 A menu item is missing for a resident/patient?
 Why is a resident/patient not receiving a menu item?